yotiosoft/winprocinfo/README.md

-# WinProcList Library
+# WinProcInfo Library

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![crates.io](https://img.shields.io/badge/crates.io-v0.1.0-brightgreen.svg)

 ## Overview
-WinProcList is a Rust library that utilizes Windows API to retrieve information about processes and threads within the system.
+WinProcInfo is a Rust library that utilizes Windows API to retrieve information about processes and threads within the system.
 This library provides two methods for obtaining process information: batch retrieval of process information and retrieval of specific process information.

 ## Methods for Retrieving Process Information

 1. **Retrieving information of all processes and threads**
-   - Use `winproclist::get()` to retrieve information on all processes and threads at once.
+   - Use `winprocinfo::get()` to retrieve information on all processes and threads at once.
    - Within the retrieved `WinProcList`, it is possible to search by process name or PID.
    - Effective when you want to retrieve multiple process information at once.

 2. **Retrieving only specific process information**
-   - Use `get_proc_info_by_pid(pid: u32) -> Result<Option<ProcInfo>, WinProcListError>` to retrieve only the process information corresponding to the specified PID.
+   - Use `get_proc_info_by_pid(pid: u32) -> Result<Option<ProcInfo>, WinProcInfoError>` to retrieve only the process information corresponding to the specified PID.
    - Effective when you want to retrieve information for a few processes while conserving memory usage.

 ## `ProcInfo` Structure